v8/v8.dev/src/blog/fast-async.md

 }).listen(1337);
 ```

 Instead of putting the logic that deals with the actual request processing into two different callbacks — the `'data'` and the `'end'` callback — we can now put everything into a single async function instead, and use the new `for await…of` loop to iterate over the chunks asynchronously.
-We also added a `try-catch` block to avoid falling into the 'unhandledRejection' caveat[^1].
+We also added a `try-catch` block to avoid the `unhandledRejection` problem[^1].

 [^1]: Thanks to [Matteo Collina](https://twitter.com/matteocollina) for pointing us to [this issue](https://github.com/mcollina/make-promises-safe/blob/master/README.md#the-unhandledrejection-problem).